Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 1956

-• Hattiesburg's first television station, WDAM, named for its founding owner, David A. Matison, begins broadcasting.
+• The Hattiesburg area's first television station, WDAM, begins broadcasting.

 • 1960's